Olical/oli.me.uk/_posts/2012-02-12-centering-with-the-flexible-box-model.md

 ## Need an alternative?

 Okay, so maybe it is not the most widely supported feature out there.
 There's a good chance your client won't take "it is a lot easier for the developer" to not support anything other than the latest browsers.
 And I am all for realistic code, not stuff that will only work in the nightly of Chrome.
 On a Wednesday.
-If the wind is blowing in a southernly direction.
+If the wind is blowing in a southerly direction.

-So here is my favorite way to vertically center an element which should work in pretty much every browser you need it to.
+So here is my favourite way to vertically center an element which should work in pretty much every browser you need it to.
 Lets look at the CSS first.

 {% highlight css %}
 html, body {